3mdeb/fwupd-bsd-documentation/netbsd/esrt.md

 `OVMF.fd` should be present at `Build/OvmfPkg/RELEASE_GCC5/FV/OVMF.fd`

-Also symlink it to the `netbsd` directory
+Also copy it to the `netbsd` directory

 ```
-ln -s Build/OvmfPkg/RELEASE_GCC5/FV/OVMF.fd ../
+cp Build/OvmfX64/RELEASE_GCC5/FV/OVMF.fd ../
 ```

 ### Installation process